 Blood Pressure

-Blood pressure is a measurable quantity that describes the pressure with which blood flows through the blood vessels of the organism.
-It is colloquially referred to as vascular pressure.
-More specifically, blood pressure is the force exerted by the blood on the walls of the blood vessels (the force acting on the area).
-This force is necessary to ensure blood flow to the most distant vessels and thus to secure the oxygen and nutrient supply throughout the organism.
-The pressure particularly depends on two factors.
-First, the force with which the heart pumps blood into the circulatory system, and second, the condition, i.e., elasticity and diameter of the blood vessels.
-Blood pressure is within a certain range when no diseases are present.
-For this reason, measuring blood pressure is one of the fundamental and very informative examinations at the doctor's office.
+Blood pressure is a measurable quantity that describes the pressure with which blood flows through the body's blood vessels.
+It is therefore commonly referred to as vascular pressure.
+More precisely, blood pressure is the force the blood exerts on the walls of the blood vessels (the force acting on an area).
+This force is needed to ensure blood flow even into the most distant vessels and thus to guarantee oxygen and nutrient delivery throughout the body.
+The pressure depends mainly on two factors.
+First, on the strength with which the heart pumps blood into the circulatory system, and second, on the properties of the blood vessels, namely their elasticity and diameter.
+Blood pressure stays within a certain range when no diseases are present.
+For this reason, measuring blood pressure is one of the basic and very informative examinations at the doctor's office.

 Blood pressure is measured in millimeters of mercury (mmHg).